Guidance explaining the export of controlled goods.

 Exporting goods that could be used for torture or capital punishment

-This means that you will:
+This means that Great Britain exporters are:

 What you can do next